up42/docs/source/up42-blocks/data/ais-hvp.rst

 The block queries the
 `Exact Earth historical vessel points API <https://www.exactearth.com/technology/satellite-ais>`_ and provides ship position point geometries and associated metadata e.g. ship name, cargo, destination port, etc.
-The output is a UP42 `data.json` GeoJSON file containing the ship AIS vessel points features.
+The output is a `ais-points` GeoJSON file containing the AIS point geometries and properties, and a `data.json` with the UP42 query parameters.

 Supported parameters